SparkyAndy/AISnakeOil/Chapter1-Introduction/README.md

 - _Cheating detection_:

-- _Code generation_ aka _vibe coding_:
+- _Code generation_ aka _vibe coding_: Cassie Kozyrkov has written a brilliant substack article _What is Vibe Coding: why you wouldn't want to do it and why you would ..._[^WhatIsVibeCoding]

-_Vibe coding is like playing archeologist in someone else's mistakes_
+_Vibe coding is like playing archeologist in someone else's mistakes_[^VibeCodingLinkedIn]

-_Using AI to generate code for you doesn't eliminate the work—it just shifts it from writing to explaining and reviewing, which isn't always a win._[VibeCodingLinkedIn]
+_Using AI to generate code for you doesn't eliminate the work—it just shifts it from writing to explaining and reviewing, which isn't always a win._

 - _Content moderation_: